DavidNash2024/Win32xx/Tray/Readme.txt

 Tray Example
 ==============
-This project demonstrates how to use to create an application which can be minimised to the tray icon, and restored.
+This project demonstrates how to create an application which can be minimised to the system tray, and restored.

 Features demonstrated in this example